Law and German (LLB)

 |Typical A level offer||A Level grades AAA-AAB or AABB-ABBB to include a grade B in German.
 It is not necessary to have A-level Law and we do not require students to sit the LNAT test.
 However, A-levels must include a minimum of two traditional academic subjects.
 Detailed admissions and selection criteria can be found online.|

-You will receive a thorough grounding in the Law of England and Wales with an introduction to the German legal system.
+You will receive a thorough grounding in the Law of England and Wales and German law.

 |Module title||Module code||Credits|